-Napoleon Hill Stories is a collection of short stories from people around the world about how they came to know about Napoleon Hill & Think and Grow Rich and how it has impacted their lives.
+Napoleon Hill Stories is a collection of short stories from people around the world about how they came to know about Napoleon Hill and his book Think and Grow Rich and how it has impacted their lives.

 Some of the questions I love asking people for my Journey To Success Radio show and asking Napoleon Hill fans that I meet are: